Lynching of Cordella Stevenson

 Cordella Stevenson was an African-American woman who was sexually assaulted and lynched by a mob of white men in Columbus, Mississippi on December 15, 1915.

 Lynching

-A barn owned by white man, Gabe Frank, was burned down in a suspected arson attack.
+A barn owned by a white man, Gabe Frank, was burned down in a suspected arson attack.
 Stevenson's son was accused of burning the barn even though he hadn't been seen in the area for months.
 Local police arrested Cordella Stevenson and her husband Arch Stevenson and held them for six days hoping that she would tell them where her son was.

-At 10:00 PM on December 15, 1915, a mob of white men broke into their home, sexually assaulted her and hung her naked from a tree near the Mobile and Ohio Railroad.
+At 10:00 PM on December 15, 1915, a mob of white men broke into their home, sexually assaulted her and hanged her naked from a tree near the Mobile and Ohio Railroad.

 Arch escaped on foot and ran into Columbus, but was unable to obtain aid.
-His fate remains unknown.
 No one was ever arrested for Stevenson's rape and murder.